agusrichard/agusrichard/README.md

 Do you have some interesting projects to share and open for collaboration?
 Let's collaborate and feel free to contact me.</br>
 </br>

-- 🔭 I’m currently working on NextJS, GraphQL, Django, and Vue
+- 🔭 I’m currently working on NextJS and Go
-- 🌱 I’m currently learning Clean Code, and Algorithms and Data Structures
+- 🌱 I’m currently learning Clean Code, SOLID Principles, and Testing
 - 👯 I’m looking to collaborate on any open-source projects
 - 🤔 I’m looking for help with open-source contributions
 - 💬 Ask me about anything